-Protections provided by law are only some of the ways that board members are protected.
+The protections provided by law are only some of the ways that board members are protected from liability.
 Board members can take proactive and practical steps to protect themselves.
 Organisations may wish to consider including some of these practical steps in the board induction material.